-If you own a SMSF then it's a good idea to consider your life insurance needs and those of your members.
+If you manage a super fund then it's a good idea to consider the life insurance needs of both yourself and your members.

 Life Insurance is an important means of ensuring your loved ones are provided for financially if you die or are permanently incapacitated.
 It is something everyone should have, either inside or outside of super.